devopsies/nginx-reverse-proxy/README.md

 10.10.10.10 web-2.com
 ```

 This way, we're instructing the `client` VM to resolve `web-1.com` and `web-2.com` to the same private IP of the `web-proxy` VM, without having to rely on an external DNS.
 Run `curl web-1.com` and `curl web-2.com` to visit both domain names to confirm the setup.
-Both should display the default web page of the `web-proxy` VM. `curl web-1.com/web-1.html` and `curl web-2.com/web-2.html` should return `404 not found`.
+Both should display the default web page of the `web-proxy` VM. `curl web-1.com/web-1.html` and `curl web-2.com/web-2.html` from the `client` VM should return `404 not found`.

 Next, from within the `web-proxy` VM, display the content of `/etc/nginx/nginx.conf` and figure out which configuration section instructs NGINX to serve that default web page.
 Study it carefully (for you own learning :D) then remove it, since we'll be configuring this NGINX service to work as a reverse-proxy.